Parsl/dnpc/README.md

 some kind of surrogate key that models that certain work queue log files live inside the rundir of a particular identified parsl run.

+## Common analyses

+There are lots of common queries such as "tell me information about the distribution of durations between a start and end event" which can be plotted in (for example) matplotlib.

+This project should provide some helpers to make those plots, which take output from an arbitrary SQL query that outputs in a known format (such as one row for each span, with two columns: the first event and the second event).

+Arranging the data into these structures happens in SQL, which for many queries is the optimal place to do it; then plotting happens in Python around matplotlib.

+See dnpcsql/twoevents.py for an example of this.

 ## Install

 At nersc: